Skip to content

 Usage limits data is cached:

-• Cache TTL: 60 seconds, or until the rate-limit reset window passes (whichever comes first).
+• Cache TTL: configurable (default 60 seconds), or until the rate-limit reset window passes (whichever comes first).
+Set [cship.usage_limits] ttl to increase the cache interval if you run many concurrent sessions.

-• The first call in a session always fetches fresh data; subsequent calls within 60s return the cached value.
+• The first call in a session always fetches fresh data; subsequent calls within the configured TTL return the cached value.

 • If the cache seems stale, check that your OAuth token is valid (re-login to Claude Code if needed).